Programer-Turtle/PythonOS/README.md

 - Most actions can be exited by typing 'exit'.

 # Program Manager
-Used to run, install, get info from, and delte programs.
+Used to run, install, get info from, and delete programs.

 1. **Run Program** Runs program selcted from list.
 2. **Install Program** Installs program to system from computer using directories path.
 Any program must have a "index.py" file for it to run in PythonOS